CamaraLab/CAJAL/docs/benchmarking.rst

 Downloading the SWC Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^
+The \*.SWC files we use in our experiments are available in a compressed \*.tar.gz file here : https://www.dropbox.com/s/aq0ovetjtqihf4f/allen_brain_atlas_509_SWCs_mouse_full_or_dendrite_only.tar.gz?dl=0.

-These \*.SWC files are available from the CAJAL git repository in CAJAL/data/swc.
-The user should ignore this subsection and skip to the next subsection unless they are interested in downloading a different set of neurons from the Allen Brain Atlas.
+The user should download and extract the SWC files from this link, ignore this subsection, and skip ahead to the next subsection unless they are interested in downloading a different set of neurons from the Allen Brain Atlas.

 If the user wants to download a different set of SWC files, for example the human samples, we provide the script we used to download these SWC files so the